 Jeffrey Basso is a partner at Campolo, Middleton, & McCormick, LLP (CMM) where he represents business owners, corporations, corporate officers, shareholders, and investors in a variety of litigation matters in state and federal court involving employment, business, and contractual disputes.
-Basso was selected as one of fourteen attorneys to be featured in LIBN’s Who’s Who Labor Law special edition publication.
+Basso was selected as one of thirteen attorneys to be featured in LIBN’s Who’s Who Labor Law special edition publication.

 Basso has experience prosecuting and defending matters on behalf of clients in actions involving employment contracts, non-compete agreements, trade secrets, fiduciary duty, breach of contract, hour and wage disputes, real estate transactions, investments, and construction matters.

 His successful track record in the labor law arena spans numerous industries.
 Recent representative matters include the defense of a Long Island metal fabrication company in a hostile workplace/discrimination lawsuit (resulting in the dismissal of all claims) and the defense of a large catering company in a wage and retaliation dispute (resulting in the court’s refusal to reinstate the former employees).